Kohrra: Production

-Development

 The series was officially announced in May 2023 by Netflix media press release.
 The first look poster of lead cast Barun Sobti and Suvinder Vicky was revealed in May 2023.

 Release

-The series was released on Netflix on 15 July 2023.
+The first and second season were released on Netflix on 15 July 2023 and 11 February 2026 respectively.

 Reception

+On the review aggregator website Rotten Tomatoes, Kohhra holds a rating of 100%.

 Saibal Chatterjee of NDTV praised the acting performance, screenplay and direction of the show and gave 3.5 stars out of 5.
 He said: "The series pierces through the haze and darkness that surround a bereaved family as well as the two cops who are charged with getting to the bottom of the truth."

-Shubhra Gupta of The Indian Express wrote in her review "In Sudip Sharma's dramatic, masterfully executed drama "Kohrra," which is both a murder mystery and a sharp examination of contemporary Punjab and the Punjabi psyche, location and history play significant roles".
+Shubhra Gupta of The Indian Express wrote in her review "In Sudip Sharma's dramatic, masterfully executed drama Kohrra, which is both a murder mystery and a sharp examination of contemporary Punjab and the Punjabi psyche, location and history play significant roles".